Biggest Fashion Sale Of The Year! Shop 12 000 Up To 70% OFF!

 “We were confused and called head office to find out what was happening and we were told that the matter would be solved soon,” said a policeman who wanted to remain anonymous.

-Finally, the police offers were told yesterday that tomorrow they could go back to their desks.
+Finally, the police offers were told on Thursday that by Saturday, they could go back to their desks.

 The officer said Naidoo explained the problem to them.

 “Instead of going home we decided to get on with it in our cars and track stolen vehicles despite our files with information about cases being locked inside the building,” said the officer.

 The unit operates between Port Shepstone and Umzimkhulu.
 Despite the challenging circumstances, they were able to recover a number of stolen vehicles.

 “Since our files were not with us, we used bits and pieces of information that we had.
 We were lucky that some of the registration numbers of vehicles we were tracking were written on pieces of paper which were in our vehicles,” said the police officer.

 Another officer said they did not regard themselves as heroes, but just ordinary police officers trying to do their jobs diligently.